igrigorik/http-client-hints/README.md

 #### CH adds extra bytes!

 True.
 The CH header will add 10-20 bytes to the outbound request.
 However, the 10-20 upstream bytes can easily translate to hundreds of saved Kilobytes in downstream direction when applied to images (60% of the bytes for an average page).

-#### I want to add a new CH variable, how?

-Open a bug, motivate the use case.

 ### Feedback